vippsas/vipps-login-wordpress/readme.txt

 * Add support for using the phone number as Vipps ID for users
 * Removes old "verify your email account" code as it was not future-proof.
 Filters allow developers to reimplement this if neccessary
 * Fix CSS to be more independent of certain themes
-* Allow any account to which you are logged in to be connected to a Vipps account regardless of email account.
-This can be turned off by an option.

 = 2022.03.18 Version 1.1.21 =
 * Removed the api_version_2 scope